jomweb/CakeImpersonate/README.md

 [![Total Downloads](https://poser.pugx.org/jomweb/cake-impersonate/d/total.svg)](https://packagist.org/packages/jomweb/cake-impersonate)

 # CakeImpersonate
-CakePHP Impersonate Plugin.
+CakePHP 3.7 Impersonate Plugin.
 A component that stores the current authentication session and creates new session for impersonating Users.
 User can revert back to original authentication sessions without the need to re-login.

 # Requirement
-1. CakePHP 3.6 and above.
+1. CakePHP 3.7 and above.
-2. Use of default CakePHP AuthComponent.

 # Installation
 `